-We have established MUFG Group Code of Conduct as a set of guidelines for a day to day judgement of how the Group's directors and employees should act to realize the MUFG Way.
-The code expresses our commitment to complying with laws and regulations globally, to acting with honesty and integrity, and to behaving in a manner that supports and strengthens the trustand confidence of society.
+We have established the MUFG Group Code of Conduct as a set of guidelines for how the Group's directors and employees should make decisions and act on a daily basis to realize the MUFG Way.
+The code expresses our commitment to complying with laws and regulations globally, to acting with honesty and integrity, and to behaving in a manner that supports and strengthens the trust and confidence of society.

-In addition, as we expand the geographic scope of our business globally, we are committed to keeping abreast of developments in laws and regulations of the jurisdictions in which we operate, including anti-money laundering and anti-bribery rules as well as competition laws, while paying attention to trends in financial crimes.
+In addition, as we expand the geographic scope of our business globally, we are committed to keeping abreast of developments in laws and regulations of the jurisdictions in which we operate, including anti-money laundering and antibribery rules as well as competition laws, while paying attention to trends in financial crimes.